1886–87 American Cup

 The 1887 American Cup was the third edition of the soccer tournament organized by the American Football Association.
-For the third time since its inception the Clark ONT's were the champions.
+For the third time since its inception the Clark O.N.T.'s were the champions.

 Participants

 The tournament had now increased to nine teams with Newark boasting four entries including the newcomers Tiffany Rovers.
 The Rovers, established in 1885, played out of Caledonian Park and wore amber and black striped jerseys with white knickerbockers.